-We sell and market our products through an internal sales force as well as select broker networks.
+We sell and market our products through an internal sales force as well as specialized broker networks.
 Our sales force is organized to serve a specific market, focusing on one or more geographic territories, distribution channels or product lines.
 We believe this focus allows our sales group to provide high level, responsive service and support to our customers and markets.

-Our sales and marketing programs emphasize maintaining and enhancing consumer brand recognition and loyalty and typically utilize a combination of regional advertising, special event marketing, endorsements and sponsorships, along with consumer coupon distribution.
+The emphasis of our sales and marketing programs is to maintain and enhance consumer brand recognition and loyalty, typically through a combination of regional advertising, special event marketing, endorsements, sponsorships and social media, along with consumer coupon distribution and product sampling.
 We retain advertising agencies to assist with media advertising programs for our brands.
 Additionally, we offer numerous promotional programs to retail customers, including cooperative advertising support, in-store advertising materials and other incentives.
-These elements allow us to tailor marketing and advertising programs to meet local and regional economic conditions and demographics.
+These elements allow us to tailor our marketing and advertising programs to meet local and regional economic conditions and demographics.
 Additionally, we sponsor special holiday promotions which feature St. Nick's soft drink and special holiday flavors and packaging.